 Slippie systems work great when you can reach your feet or when a caregiver assists with putting stockings on.
 Obviously they do not help if one can not reach the feet.

-Lubricants work well together with gloves and/or a slippie system for further decrease of friction.
+Lubricants work well together with gloves and/or a slippie system to further decrease of friction.
 The slippie systems only reaches the foot and ankle so the lotion is a good alternative if it is difficult to get the stocking the rest of the way up the calf, knee and thigh.
 It may seem expensive for such a small bottle but it only takes a few drops per application since the lotion does not absorb in the skin.
 I have tried ALPS fitting lotion and it works well.

 For additional help with rubbing the stockings on you can put a rubber mat on the floor and rub your foot against it.
 Juzo has a Easy Pad for this purpose that works well but I have patients that have used bathtub mats or rubber shelve lining material.